 The new SEAGO 208 Plan utilizes a Strategic Plan of goals, with strategies and tactics to achieve those goals.
 For example, the expansion of an existing treatment facility will not trigger a plan amendment if it is found consistent with the goals and strategies in the 208 Plan.
 Only those proposed actions that are not found consistent with the Strategic Plan will require a plan amendment.
 In most cases, the effort and resources expended by agencies needing to expand existing facilities or build new facilities will be greatly reduced under the updated plan.

 The updated plan was drafted in 2011 and final edits were produced for ADEQ and US EPA approval in April 2012.
 On November 21, 2012 the US EPA issued formal approval of the updated SEAGO 208 Plan.
-To download a copy of the EPA approval letter, click here.
-To download a copy of the 2011 SEAGO Section 208 WQMP Update, click here.
-To download Addendum #1, Public Outreach and Responsiveness Report to this plan, click here.
+To download a copy of the EPA approval letter, the 2011 SEAGO Section 208 WQMP Update, and Addendum #1, Public Outreach and Responsiveness Report to this plan, see below.